 Advice for HIPAA Compliance Training

 - Do keep training short and focused.
-It is recommended that training sessions last no longer than forty minutes and are regular events rather than the annual refreshers mandated by the Department of Health and Human Services.
+It is recommended that training sessions last no longer than forty minutes and are regular events rather than the annual refresher sessions that are recommended by the Department of Health and Human Services.

 - Don’t waste time on the background to HIPAA.
 Employees do not need to know the history of HIPAA’s development and passage.
 Only discuss what they are supposed to do to protect PHI and ePHI in their specific roles.

-- Do include the consequences of a HIPAA breach in the training – not just the financial implications for the CE or BA, but the implications for trainees and their colleagues, and – of course – the person(s) whose PHI has been exposed.
+- Do include the consequences of a HIPAA breach in the training – not just the financial implications for the CE or BA, but the implications for trainees and their colleagues, and – of course – the person(s) whose privacy may be violated.

-- Don’t quote passages of text out of the HIPAA guidebook.
-Use multimedia presentations to make the training memorable.
-HIPAA compliance training not only has to be absorbed, it must be understood and followed in day-to-day life.
+- Don’t quote passages of text from HIPAA.
+Use multimedia presentations to make the training memorable and relevant.
+HIPAA compliance training not only has to be absorbed, but it must also be understood and followed in day-to-day life.

 - Do include senior management in the training.
 Even if senior managers have no contact with PHI, it is essential they are seen to be involved with HIPAA compliance training.
 Knowing that the training is being taken seriously at the top will encourage others to take it seriously.

 - Don’t forget to document your training.
-In the event of an OCR investigation or audit, it is important to be able to produce the content of the training as well as when it was administered, to whom, and how frequently.
+In the event of an OCR investigation or audit, it is important to be able to produce the content of the training as well as when it was administered, to whom it was provided, and how frequently.

 More Information on HIPAA Training Requirements

 The consequences of inadequate training can be substantial – not only in financial terms, but also in human terms.
-Yet many HIPAA breaches can be avoided with adequate HIPAA compliance training.
-The only HIPAA training requirements appear to be that there must be training, and in this respect it is important that Covered Entities and Business Associates tailor their training to be relevant to the operations of the business – seeking help where necessary to ensure their HIPAA compliance training covers each applicable area of HIPAA.
+Many HIPAA breaches can be avoided with adequate HIPAA compliance training.
+The only HIPAA training requirements are that there must be training, but it is important that Covered Entities and Business Associates tailor their training to be relevant to the operations of their business – seeking help where necessary to ensure their HIPAA compliance training covers each applicable area of HIPAA.